kizu/kizu.ru/src/posts/2018-01-04-counters-and-stones/index.en.md

 I'll explain the problem and the solution later, but now look at this, my now finished experiment[^renju] from the past:

-[^renju]: This is a really basic implementation of [Gomoku](https://en.wikipedia.org/wiki/Gomoku) — a game where two players compete on who could purt five consecutive stones first.
+[^renju]: This is a really basic implementation of [Gomoku](https://en.wikipedia.org/wiki/Gomoku) — a game where two players compete on who could put five consecutive stones first.
 Only the very basic winning rules are implemented of course. <!-- span="2" offset="1" -->

 {{<Partial src="examples/13x13.html" />}}